-Fiduciary Employees in Ontarioachkarlaw-admin
+A Fiduciary Employee in Ontarioachkarlaw-admin

 While operating their businesses, employers often need to empower certain employees with information and authority to assist with day-to-day operations.
 In doing so, these employees become key employees and essential to the business.
 Employers necessarily place a great deal of trust in these key employees to not use their authority to harm business operations.
-Certain employees will be recognized as fiduciary employees in Ontario, which requires them to uphold certain duties to their employer before, during, and after dismissal.
+Certain employees will be recognized as a fiduciary employee in Ontario, which requires them to uphold certain duties to their employer before, during, and after dismissal.

 What are Fiduciary Duties in Ontario?